leongersing/ruby_buddha_ios_blog_source/readme.md

 it only helps to enrich our experience as developers to learn, take part and contribute back to them.

-Since you're into Ruby you may have seen my favorite framework intro video of all time; David Heiemier Hanson's Creat a blog in 15 minutes video (sometimes known affectionately as the "oopsie video!").
+Since you're into Ruby you may have seen my favorite framework intro video of all time; David Heinemeier Hansson's "Create a blog in 15 minutes video" (sometimes known affectionately as the "oopsie video!").
 This was the talk that introduced me to Rails, Ruby, DHH and the culture as a whole.
 David built a blog in 15 minutes, he didn't deploy it, he didn't scale it to millions he just built a small blog.
 He was just a guy, having fun,